Introducing Solids and Texture

 Kids will become quite manipulative of their environments in general, and at meal times this can lead to them throwing most of their food on the floor!
 You can ignore it or give your baby a stern look to indicate your disapproval, but this behavior is quite normal and hopefully won’t last very long.

 When a baby turns her head to refuse a food, don’t believe she is done with that food forever.
 Return to it next week, and she may just accept it then.
 Make sure you make food fun for your child, and never force her to eat.
 Kids can develop many bad habits about food, and it starts at a young age.
-Unless your doctor is worried about the baby being underweight or having “failure to thrive” issues, you should remember that babies are people, too – people with preferences, and who will show signs when they are hungry.
+Unless your doctor is worried about the baby being underweight or having “failure to thrive” issues, you should remember that babies are people, too – people with preferences, and who will show signs when they are hungry and let you know when they are full.